 Mr Oulton is a Trustee of Brading Roman Villa and Churchwarden at Shalfleet, where he is heavily involved in fundraising and repairs programmes.

 Shirley Robertson, Double Olympic Gold Medallist was born in Dundee, Scotland.
-She currently lives in Cowes with her husband Jamie Boag and two children.
+She currently lives in Cowes with her two children.
 She started sailing in a kit boat built by her father at Loch Ard Sailing Club, Trossachs.

 Shirley won her first Olympic medal in Sydney 2000 (Europe Class) and then Athens in 2004 (Yngling Class).

 She was named female World Sailor of the Year by the International Sailing Federation in 2000 and was awarded an MBE in 2000 and OBE in 2005.